|

 consider.

-are just guesses about what the trip will be like.
+are "easy".
+Trip ratings are just guesses about what a trip might be like.
 The real trip could be

 different.
 Head winds, especially, are very common and even light winds can

-make a lot a short trip seem a lot longer.
+make a short distance a lot longer.
+Large bodies of water can get

 Trips rated Easy: You should have